-If you learn and employ the perfect Blackjack strategy then the house’s advantage over you would be less than 1%.
+If you learn and employ the perfect Blackjack strategy, the house’s advantage over you would be less than 1%.
 This is a major reason why this game is so popular!

-The most common rule variation is the number of decks used at one time.
+The most common rule variation is the number of decks used once.
 Having just one deck of cards in play is an extreme rarity.
 It only gives the house a 0.17% advantage.
 But adding an extra three decks to this one increases that edge to 0.66%.

-If you find a game that only offers 1:1 for hitting Blackjack then walk away because the house now has an extra 2.3% edge over you.
-Let’s say, that the chances are, they will more than likely be using other rules to extract more cash from you.
+If you find a game that only offers 1:1 for hitting Blackjack, walk away because the house now has an extra 2.3% edge over you.
+Let’s say that the chances are they will more than likely be using other rules to extract more cash from you.

-Specifically, ask if you will only receive one card after splitting aces (if you can receive more than one you have an extra 0.13% edge) and if you can double-down on a split pair (another 0.12% in your favor if you can).
+Specifically, ask if you will only receive one card after splitting aces (if you can receive more than one, you have an extra 0.13% edge) and if you can double-down on a split pair (another 0.12% in your favour if you can).

 Blackjack Rule Variations